juergen874/soyosource-3phase-passive-limiter/README.md

 2. Connect current transformers to L1 and L2.
 3. Pass the L1 output wire through the Soyosource sensor **once**.
 4. Pass the L2 output wire through the Soyosource sensor **twice**.
-5. Note that the power displayed on the Soyosource unit must be multiplied by 2 to get the real-world value.

 ## Credits
-This project is based on the research and implementation by user **menergie** (ochsnerj) on the [Akkudoktor.net forum](https://akkudoktor.net/t/soyosource-current-limiter-sensor-auf-drei-phasen-umbauen-mit-externer-schaltung/18355/59).
+This project is based on my  research  (ochsnerj) on the [Akkudoktor.net forum](https://akkudoktor.net/t/soyosource-current-limiter-sensor-auf-drei-phasen-umbauen-mit-externer-schaltung/18355/59).

 ---
 *Disclaimer: This is an experimental modification involving AC signals.
 Handle with care and ensure proper insulation.*